Copp31/Code-parts/README.md

 Each script can be tested while running runTests.js.

-- Be sure that your .txt and .js files are both there **mirror folder** to run a test.
+- Be sure that your .txt and .js files are both in the **mirror folder** of each other to run a test.
 - It is essential to use the **same name** for these two files.

 ```